Tarni Brown

-Tarni Brown (born 26 March 2002) is a professional Australian rules footballer playing for Carlton in the AFL Women's (AFLW).
-Daughter of 1994–1998 former Collingwood captain, Gavin Brown, she played for the Eastern Ranges in the NAB League Girls before she was drafted to Collingwood in 2020 under the father–daughter rule.
+Tarni Brown (born 26 March 2002) is a former professional Australian rules footballer who played for and Carlton in the AFL Women's (AFLW).
+Daughter of 1994–1998 Collingwood captain Gavin Brown, she played for the Eastern Ranges in the NAB League Girls before she was drafted to Collingwood in 2020 under the father–daughter rule.
 During the trade period ahead of the 2024 season, she joined Carlton.

 Early life and state football

 Brown started her sporting career playing basketball.
 She played for Nunawading Spectres in the Melbourne United Victorian Junior Basketball League (MUVJBL) Under 18 Girls competition, making 19 appearances.

 Brown started playing football only at the age of 14, starting out with her local club Donvale.
 The next year, she joined Eastern Ranges in the NAB League Girls and played for them for three seasons.
 In the 2019 season, playing as a tough midfielder, she averaged five tackles per game over 10 games for Eastern Ranges and was then selected for the 2020 AFL Women's (AFLW) academy, a nine month program involving camps and training with the AFLW clubs.
 For the 2020 season, she was also included in Eastern Ranges' leadership group.